1 / 44

 Savory Sausage Stuffing

-I used to make the same old dressing every year for Thanksgiving.
+I used to make the same old dressing every year.
 About 10 years ago, I decided to jazz up my recipe by adding pork sausage.
-Now everyone requests it for all our holiday meals. —Ursula Hernandez, Waltham, Minnesota 7 / 44
+Now everyone requests this dish for all our holiday meals. —Ursula Hernandez, Waltham, Minnesota

 Mulled Wine

-This mulled wine is soothing and satisfying with a delightful blend of spices warmed to perfection.
-Refrigerating the wine mixture overnight allows the flavors to blend, so don't omit this essential step. —Taste of Home Test Kitchen, Milwaukee, Wisconsin 8 / 44
+Called gluhwein in German, this mulled wine is soothing and satisfying with a delightful blend of spices warmed to perfection.
+Refrigerating the wine mixture overnight allows the flavors to blend, so don’t omit this essential step. —Taste of Home Test Kitchen

 Bratwurst Supper